Characteristic temperature for the immiscible-miscible transition of binary condensates in optical lattices: Theory and methods

 \subsection{HFB-Popov approximation for quasi-2D TBEC}

-We consider a binary BEC confined in an optical lattice with pancake shaped configuration of background harmonic trapping potential.
+We consider a TBEC confined in an optical lattice with pancake-shaped configuration of background harmonic trapping potential.
 Thus, the trapping frequencies satisfy the condition $\omega_{\perp} \ll \omega_z$ with $\omega_x = \omega_y = \omega_{\perp}$.
-In this system, the excitation energies along the axial direction is high, and the degree of freedom in this direction is frozen.
+In this system, the excitation energies along the axial direction are high, and the degree of freedom in this direction is frozen.
 The excitations, both the quantum and thermal fluctuations, are considered only along the radial direction.
 In the tight-binding approximation (TBA)~\cite{chiofalo_00,smerzi_03}, the Bose-Hubbard (BH) Hamiltonian~\cite{fisher_89,lundh_12,hofer_12} describing this system is

 where $k = 1,2$ is the species index, $\mu_k$ is the chemical potential of the $k$th species, and $\hat{a}_{k\xi}$ ($\hat{a}^\dagger_{k\xi}$) is the annihilation (creation) operators of the two different species at $\xi$th lattice site.
 The index is such that $\xi \equiv (i,j)$ with $i$ and $j$ as the lattice site index along $x$ and $y$ directions, respectively.
-The summation index $\langle \xi\xi'\rangle$ represents the sum over nearest-neighbour to $\xi$th site.
+The summation index $\langle \xi\xi'\rangle$ represents the sum over nearest-neighbour to the $\xi$th site.
 The TBA is valid when the depth of the lattice potential is much larger than the chemical potential $V_0 \gg \mu_k$, the BH Hamiltonian then describes the system when the bosonic atoms occupy the lowest energy band.
-A detailed derivation of the BH-Hamiltonian is given in our previous works~\cite{suthar_15,suthar_16}.
-In the BH-Hamiltonian, $J_k$ are the tunneling matrix elements, $\epsilon^{(k)}_{\xi}$ is the offset energy arising due to background harmonic potential, $U_{kk}$ ($U_{12}$) are the intraspecies (interspecies) interaction strengths.
+A detailed derivation of the BH Hamiltonian is given in our previous works~\cite{suthar_15,suthar_16}.
+In the BH Hamiltonian, $J_k$ are the tunneling matrix elements, $\epsilon^{(k)}_{\xi}$ is the offset energy arising due to background harmonic potential, and $U_{kk}$ ($U_{12}$) are the intraspecies (interspecies) interaction strengths.
 In the present work all the interaction strengths are considered to be repulsive, that is, $U_{kk},U_{12}>0$.